 Long-term addiction treatment provides a full continuum of care for those who need it.
 Long-term drug rehab consists of intensive therapy and life skill development; thus, this program has the highest success rate.

 In particular, patients focus on core issues and create an individualized addiction treatment program that will best meet their needs.
 Aftercare treatment gives people the skills and tools to thrive in recovery and their newfound sober and clean life.
-It extends the structure of drug addiction treatment, but it also gives patients access to support groups to help them transition into early sobriety.
+It extends the structure of drug addiction treatment and gives patients access to support groups to help them transition into early sobriety.

 Our Individualized Addiction Rehab Programs